-ACPA Middle School has a strict no personal device (cell phone) policy.
+ACPA Middle School has a strict no personal device policy.
+This includes but is not limited to cell phones, bluetooth headphones, smart watches, gaming devices, personal laptops and tablets.
 Students are not permitted to use their devices from their entrance into the building until their exit from the building.
 If it is necessary to bring a device to school, the device must remain in the student's locker for the duration of the school day.